-Extremely delicious and simple vegetarian collard greens made without meat or poultry!!
+You will love this delicious, simple, vegan, and vegetarian collard greens made without meat or poultry!!
 Made using just a few ingredients and flavored with apple cider vinegar, this southern-style greens recipe makes for the perfect side dish!
-This healthy stovetop recipe is also vegan, paleo, and keto-friendly making it great for those on these special diets!
+This healthy stovetop recipe is also paleo, and keto-friendly making it great for those on these special diets!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.